AyoubKaz07/Basic-KV-Store/README.md

-This project aims to get my hands dirtier in database management systems development in C++.
+This project aims to get my hands dirtier in doing systems in c++

 ## Description